fin-cli/handbook/commands/cache/supports.md

 ### EXAMPLES

     # Check whether is add_multiple supported.
-    $ wp cache supports add_multiple
+    $ fin cache supports add_multiple
     $ echo $?
     0

     # Bash script for checking whether for support like this:
-    if ! wp cache supports non_existing; then echo 'non_existing is not supported'
+    if ! fin cache supports non_existing; then echo 'non_existing is not supported'
     fi

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|